NastasiaMazur/Exercise-5_APIs_and_IR/README.md

 The key features of this project include:

-- Inverted Index: Utilizes an inverted index data structure to efficiently store and retrieve information about the occurrence of words in the sonnets.
+- **Inverted Index**: Utilizes an inverted index data structure to efficiently store and retrieve information about the occurrence of words in the sonnets.

-- PoetryDB API: Fetches Shakespearean sonnets data from the PoetryDB API, providing a rich dataset for the search engine.
+- **PoetryDB API**: Fetches Shakespearean sonnets data from the PoetryDB API, providing a rich dataset for the search engine.

-- Stemming: Implements word stemming using Porter's stemming algorithm, enhancing search capabilities by considering different forms of words as equivalent.
+- **Stemming**: Implements word stemming using Porter's stemming algorithm, enhancing search capabilities by considering different forms of words as equivalent.

-- Boolean Retrieval: Supports boolean retrieval operations, allowing users to search for sonnets based on complex queries involving multiple keywords.
+- **Boolean Retrieval**: Supports boolean retrieval operations, allowing users to search for sonnets based on complex queries involving multiple keywords.